Angela-Sin/Dragon-Ballz-Z-Quiz/README.md

 ### Further Testing

 - The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge, and Safari browsers.
-- The website was tested on numerous sized screens including Mobile phone, Ipad, Laptop and was found to respond as expected to all sizes.
-Chrome development tools was used throughout the design process to check responsiveness and breakpoints.
+- The website was tested on numerous sized screens including Mobile phones, iPads, and laptops, and was found to respond as expected to all sizes.
+Chrome development tools were used throughout the design process to check responsiveness and breakpoints.
 - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.

 ### Future adding